jefo2k/simple-shopping-cart/backend/requirements/load-items-from-inventory.md

 ## Success case

-1. Load all items from inventory ✅
+1. Load all items from a specific inventory ✅

 ## Exception - empty inventory

-1. System returns an empty list when there is no items in inventory ✅
+1. System returns an empty list when there is no items in a specific inventory ✅

 <!--
 ## Exception - load fail